DJFancyAl/solseum-nft-generator/README.md

 2. Next you'll create "man"nfts while using the `-e` flag.
 For example: `py main.py -m -e -p 1500`

+3. Copy the created NFTs from the "output" directory to a different directory (otherwise they will be overwritten).

-3. Lastly, you'll create the remaining "female" nfts with the remaining about.
+4. Lastly, you'll create the remaining "female" nfts with the remaining about.
 For example: `py main.py -f -e -p 1500`